alexellis/openfaas-streaming-templates/README.md

 See the ffmpeg.yml file and `./ffmpeg/handler.sh` for how this works.

-* Take a short video with the webcam on your MacBook Pro
+* Take a short video with the webcam on your MacBook Pro using QuickTime and "Record Movie"
+* Or download a short `mp4` with the `youtubedl` function of the Function Store

 * Deploy the ffmpeg function to your OpenFaaS installation

 ```